August 29, 2021

 Improve Business Outcomes Using Analytical Decision Making

-Big data has moved from far-off promise to new reality.
-B2B companies now have access to more data than ever–with many getting buried by a deluge of data.
+Big data has moved from a far-off promise to our new reality.
+B2B companies now have access to more data than ever—with many getting buried by a deluge of data.
 But what happens to that information?
-Do you let it pile up and degrade, or are you putting it to work?
+Do you let it pile up, age, and degrade, or are you using it for analytical decision making?
+In other words, are you putting it to work?

-The thing about data is that there’s this “use it or lose it” element that will make or break your entire strategy, something many brands are learning the hard way amid a global pandemic.
+The thing about data is that there’s this “use it or lose it” element that will make or break your company’s entire strategy, something many brands learned the hard way amid the global pandemic.

-As datasets become more complex, organizations struggle to identify which insights are most relevant and what actions represent the best path forward.
-Even when we’re not dealing with once-in-a-lifetime crises, data-driven decision-making plays a critical role in retaining customers and edging out the competition.
+As datasets become more complex, organizations struggle to identify relevant insights and which actions represent the best path forward.
+Even when we’re not dealing with a once-in-a-lifetime crisis, retaining customers and edging out the competition requires analytics-based decision making.

 Importance of Developing a Data-Driven Culture

 According to AdWeek, nearly half of all 2020 insights are now irrelevant.
-While businesses still can’t predict with 100% certainty when the next earthquake, hurricane, or pandemic will strike, the ability to make decisions based on accurate, real-time information, allows them to change course when the game suddenly changes.
+While businesses still can’t predict with 100% certainty when the next earthquake, hurricane, or pandemic will strike, the ability to make decisions based on accurate, real-time information allows quick and effective course corrections anytime complications arise.

 In a recent article published by Boston Consulting Group, advanced analytics help companies gain the “uncertainty advantage” by addressing three key areas: